NicolasStefaniak/easieR/README.md

+# Presentation of easieR (English/French below)

+easieR is R metapckage.
+The aim is to provide a GUI able to perform classical statistical analyses.
+However, easieR is more flexible than most R GUI given that it can also be used directly in command line : each individual function can be used either with a GUI or with command line.
+Moreover, there are a lot of possibilities with R, but each author print their results differently, which might cause discomfort to beginners. easieR avoid this problem by providing a nice (Rmarkdown) standard presentation for all the analyses. easieR can progress quite quickly since the functions is based on the functions developed in other R packages.

+Concerning the presentation, easieR systematically prints : descriptive statistics, assumptions, the main analysis, and effect sizes.
+For each analysis, it is possible to obtain less common analyses (e.g., Wilcox test instead of t test) and identify and remove these outliers automatically.
+This approach aims to increase robustness of analyses and improve replication of results.

+# Functions already present in easieR

+easieR has many capabilities for the moment : import/export data, sort, select, scale, ranking, multiple imputation for missing data, mathematical operations, descriptive statistics, t test, correlations, anova, regressions, logistic regressions, exploratory factor analyses, confirmatory factor analyses, principal component analyses, reliability analyses.

+It is possible to split analyses by group (regressions, correlations) for some analyses.
+Plots are also automatically generated, most often using ggplot2.

+# Evolutions and correction
+The English version is under development.

+# The most important
+Most functions works quite well, and many new functions will be developed soon but if there bugs, just let me know.

 # Présentation générale d'easieR

 easieR() est un ensemble de fonction R qui permettent de réaliser les analyses statistiques classiques en utilisant des boîtes de dialogues.